If you’re suffering from the symptoms that dry air brings you have my sympathy. It’s terrible!

-Although in the past electric motors were used to drive spinning propellers which would stir water and create a mist, today’s products are different.
+Although in the past electric motors were used to drive spinning propellers which would stir the water and create a mist, today’s products are different.

 Many now use an ultrasonic transducer or nebulizer (water-disturbing device) to rapidly effect water which then produces a very light and fine mist.
-As they don’t need heat to do so, they don’t add heat into a room where they’re used.
+As they don’t need heat to do so, they don’t add heat to a room where they’re used.

 What cool mist humidifiers are best for

 For year-round use, especially for those who live in dry climates, they’re an excellent choice.
 This is especially true if you’re in a warmer area and don’t want to add heat to the air.

 While a warm mist model’s best benefit is the ability to better relieve sinus or cold symptoms, for cool mist products the largest benefit is that they’re more efficient.

 They use less electricity and you’ll also get more use time out of a tank of water, depending on the product.

 Note that both are very helpful with dry skin and similar symptoms